 The District is a member of the Puente Basin Water Agency (the "Agency").
 The Agency was created April 1, 1971 by the execution of a Joint Powers Agreement between Rowland Water District and Walnut Valley Water District.
 The agreement was made pursuant to Article 1, Chapter 5, Division 7, and Title 1 of the Government Code of the State of California.
 The Agency was organized for the purpose of protection and utilization of the local, imported, and recycled water supply within the Puente Basin.
-The Agency undertakes projects of interest to the District, an ongoing financial interest exists.
+The Agency is governed by an appointed board of Commissioners consisting of four members.
+Since the Agency undertakes projects of interest to the District, an ongoing financial interest exists.
 Furthermore, the District has an ongoing financial responsibility because the Agency's continued existence depends on continued funding by the District.
 The District's equity in the Puente Basin Water Agency is reflected in the accompanying Statement of Net Position as an investment in joint venture.

 The Walnut Valley Water District performs the administration and operating functions of the Agency.
-The District purchased \$12,211,668 in water from the Agency in the year ended June 30, 2020.
+The District purchased \$12,851,527 and \$12,211,668 in water from the Agency in the years ended June 30, 2021 and 2020, respectively.
 Complete financial statements may be obtained from the Puente Basin Water Agency, 271 S. Brea Canyon Road, Walnut, California.